btorressz/comprehensive_token_swap/README.md

 I previously developed a similar project for Ethereum using the Remix IDE for a client.
 This experience inspired me to explore and implement similar functionalities on the Solana blockchain, leveraging the capabilities of the Anchor framework. (https://github.com/btorressz/ComprehensiveTokenSwap) this is the solidity example feel free to check it out!

+## Contracts/Programs

+### ComprehensiveTokenSwap

+This is the main contract that implements all the functionalities described above.
+It includes:
+- Liquidity Pool Management
+- Swapping Mechanisms
+- Fee Management
+- Security Features

+### TestComprehensiveTokenSwap

+This is the test contract used to validate the functionalities of the ComprehensiveTokenSwap contract.
+It includes functions to:
+- Add Liquidity
+- Test Simple Swaps
+- Test Multi-Token Swaps
+- Test Flash Swaps